In this Ledger Nano X review, we are going to cover everything you need to know.

 If your device is brand new, select “Initialize as a new device”:

-In this step, set a pin code on your device.
-You don’t actually need to use the app for anything yet, the app is just guiding you through the steps.
+In this step, set a PIN code on your device.
+You don’t need to use the app for anything yet, the app is just guiding you through the steps.

-Ledger’s app has some really nice security suggestions.
+Ledger’s app has some nice security suggestions.
 Follow them!

 Now, write down the 24 words that you will see on your Ledger Nano X’s screen.
 You still don’t need the app yet, it’s just guiding you.

-Ledger offers more tips here, definitely make sure you’ve followed all of their suggestions in order to keep your Bitcoin and cryptocurrency safe!
+Ledger offers more tips here, definitely make sure you’ve followed all of their suggestions to keep your Bitcoin and cryptocurrency safe!

 Ledger will ask you to confirm that you followed their advice.
 Great feature!

-Now we can get to actually pairing your Nano X with your phone.
+Now we can get to pairing your Nano X with your phone.

 The wallet and my phone connected!

-Now that your device is paired, select it from the menu in order to proceed:
+Now that your device is paired, select it from the menu to proceed: